fuseml/docs/docs/quickstart.md

 We assume that a Kubernetes cluster is already up and running.
 If not a good way to start with a local cluster is to use [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) or [Rancher K3s](https://k3s.io/).

+**IMPORTANT**: if you're installing a Rancher K3s cluster, it's recommended to skip installing the default Traefik ingress controller.
+The FuseML installer deploys Istio as a component and Istio is also required by some of the 3rd party tools that FuseML is integrated with (e.g. KNative, KFServing).

 Additional software requirements:

 * helm: install the package provided by your OS, or check upstream installation guide at https://helm.sh/docs/intro/install/